0asisCat/korean-key/README.md

 # jap-web
-A website to study Japanese Keyboard Typing
+## A website practice Japanese Keyboard Typing For Fun